windflykida/Arcade/README.md

 ## instructions

-Game for one player.
+1.Game for one player.
-The obstacles will be bugs that moves.
-The player should move so as not to get in the way of the worm.
-If a collision happens, the player returns to the position and starts the next turn.
+2.The obstacles will be bugs that moves horizontally.
+3.The player should move so and get in the way of the worm.
+4.If a collision happens, the player returns to the position and starts the next turn.
-On the way Player collects gem.
+5.Player collects gem.

 ## Sources